July 24, 2024 companion plants for alyssum

 Care Tips

-• Prune in early spring to encourage bushy growth.
+• Prune in the early spring as it encourages bushy growth.

 3. Petunias